 Joint news release with the Council of Yukon First Nations and Yukon First Nations governments

-Yukon’s Premier, Cabinet members and Yukon First Nations Chiefs met today in Whitehorse for the fourth Yukon Forum of 2018.
+Yukon’s Premier, Cabinet members, Council of Yukon First Nations' Grand Chief and Yukon First Nations Chiefs met today at the Nàkwät’à Kų̀ Potlatch House in Whitehorse for the first Yukon Forum of 2020.

 Premier Sandy Silver

 After several years of positive discussions and collaborations facilitated by the Yukon Forum process, Yukon First Nations are ready for action.
 We look forward to continuing the hard work of implementing the Joint Action Plan that will ultimately improve the lives of our citizens.

 Council of Yukon First Nations Grand Chief Peter Johnston

 The Yukon Forum is a meeting of the political leaders of the Government of Yukon, Yukon First Nations governments and the Council of Yukon First Nations.

 The Yukon Forum meets four times a year.

 This is the 13th Yukon Forum meeting since signing the Working Together Declaration in January 2017.